-Warm up for winter with our simple energy-saving tips
+Warm up for winter with our simple reduce heating cost tips

 Keeping your home warm and comfy during winter shouldn’t make you broke.
-Use the tips below to help you save energy, money, and help you stay cozy during the cold winter months.
+Use the tips below to help you reduce heating cost, save energy, money, and help you stay cozy during the cold winter months.

 Take Advantage of the Free Solar Heating

 - Despite the freezing temperature outside, the sun still brings some heat into your home.
 They’re free, so take advantage of them — the added heat will reduce how much your furnace needs to work.

 - Have your curtains open during the day, and close them at night to trap in the heat.
 Trim any tree branches or bushes that block the sunlight from your windows to maximize the gains.

 Seal Drafty Windows

 - Use heavy-duty, transparent plastic sheet on a frame or tape transparent plastic film to the inside of your window frames throughout the winter months to help reduce infiltration.

 - Install tight-fitting, insulating drapes or shades on windows that feel drafty after weatherizing.

 - Set your thermostat down by just a degree or two can cut your heating costs by up to 5%.